Wolfkid20044/Apollo-Legacy/README.md

 	You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

  Apollo-SoftwareTeam/Apollo-Legacy  is not affiliated with Mojang.
-All brands and trademarks belong to their respectfull owners Apollo-Legacy is not a Mojang-approved software, nor is it associated with Mojang.
+All brands and trademarks belong to their respectfull owners Apollo-Legacy is not a Mojang-approved software, nor is it associated with Mojang..